- NERC grantholders who have consulted with us before submitting their grant to NERC.

 - All potential users are asked to first complete an enquiry form to discuss feasibility.

-- Applicants for NERC grants will receive a quotation after the enquiry to submit with their proposal.
+- Applicants (for NERC grants, pilot competition or other) will receive a quotation after the enquiry to submit with their proposal.

 - To organise work at the Facility, users should then complete an access form.